The 2008 South Bass Island Kayak Rendezvous will be

 The water is clean, and the scenery is great.
 There are nice rock gardens to

 play in, and many beaches that are adequate for stopping.
-Most of the land on
+Most of the shore line

-the island is private, but still there are many landing options.
-Much of the
+is private and or rocky, but still there are many landing options if you

-shore line is 20' below peoples cottages which makes it more reasonable to stop.
+shore line is 20' below peoples cottages which makes it reasonable to stop.

 that you and the people with you do not have problems.
 If you go far from shore